mgrigola/sudoku/README.md

 # sudoku
-reads and solves sudoku puzzles for fun and learning
+reads and interactively solves sudoku puzzles for fun and learning (with opencv + Qt)

-the solver works like a human, eliminating options and drawing logical conclusions. the board is interactive - can use to try and solve puzzle yourself.
-Hitting the solve button will find solution + show errors and show the solution logic to some degree. see the /data folder for inputs. reads the .sudoku files in the example format (text, 1 row title 9x9 grid where 0's are blank, can put multiple puzzles in one file) also does (not quite yet) OCR given an image of a sudoku puzzle, identifies the board and reads in the numbers.
+The solver works like a human, eliminating options and drawing logical conclusions.
+The board is interactive - can use to try and solve puzzle yourself.
+Hitting the solve button will find solution + show errors and show the solution logic to some degree.
+See the /data folder for inputs.
+It reads the .sudoku files (see examples for format: text, 1 row title, 9x9 grid where 0's are blank, can put multiple puzzles in one file)
+Also does (not quite yet) OCR given an image of a sudoku puzzle, identifies the board and reads in the numbers.

 to compile code: see code/sudoku.pro would need to change LIBS and INCLUDEPATH to location of opencv/include and /libs on local machine